Necessary and sufficient criterion for k-separability of N-qubit noisy GHZ states: Abstract

 \section{Abstract}

-We demonstrate the necessary and sufficient criterion for an $N$ qubit Greenberger-Horne-Zeilinger (GHZ) state in white noise when it is divided into $N-j$ parties with $N\geq 2j+1$ for arbitrary $N$ and $j$.
-The criterion covers more than a half of all the separabilities of $N$-qubit Greenberger-Horne-Zeilinger states in white noise.
-For the rest of multipartite separable problems, we present a method to obtain the sufficient conditions of separability using linear programming.
+A Multipartite entangled state has many different kinds of entanglement specified by the number of partitions.
+The most essential example of multipartite entanglement is the entanglement of multi-qubit Greenberger-Horne-Zeilinger (GHZ) state in white noise.
+We explicitly construct the entanglement witnesses for these states with stabilizer generators of the GHZ states.
+For a $N$ qubit GHZ state in white noise, we demonstrate the necessary and sufficient criterion of separability when it is divided into $k$ parties with $N\leq 2k-1$ for arbitrary $N$ and $k$.
+The criterion covers more than a half of all kinds of partial entanglement for $ N $-qubit GHZ states in white noise.
+For the rest of multipartite entanglement problems, we present a method to obtain the sufficient conditions of separability.
+As an application, we consider $N$ qubit GHZ state as a codeword of the degenerate quantum code passing through depolarizing channel.
+We find that the output state is neither genuinely entangled nor fully separable when the quantum channel capacity reduces from positive to zero.

 PACS number(s): 03.67.Mn; 03.65.Ud